-- The Transit component of the relocation of the main public works facility, at a total cost of \$5.7 million, for which PTIF grant funding in the amount of \$1.9 million has been secured. - The relocation and expansion of the existing transit bus barn, at a total cost of \$42 million (including \$2 million for land acquisition), for which ICIP funding in the amount of \$14.9 million has been secured.
+- The Transit component of the recovery of debt for the relocation of the main public works facility, at a total cost of \$650,000. - The relocation and expansion of the existing transit bus barn, at a total cost of \$42 million (including \$2 million for land acquisition), for which ICIP funding in the amount of \$29.2 million has been secured.
 The need and cost of this project was established in part by a Transit Garage Relocation Study completed in 2027 which analysed design work for the selected location and necessary approvals allowing for construction to proceed once funding becomes available. - Provision for the construction of a new downtown bus terminal at a cost of \$5.7 million, for which \$4.2 million in Federal and Provincial grant funding has been assumed.
 The approved 2012 Public Transit Operations Review (Reports USDIR12-016 and USDIR12-019) recommended construction of a new downtown terminal with a modern flow-through design in the longer term.
 Council, in approving Report USDIR18-002, provided funding to increase the scope of this study to include a Route Review and Long Term Transit Growth Strategy.
 These studies are not yet underway. - Provision for the construction of a new satellite bus terminal at a cost of \$3.0 million, for which \$2.2 million in Federal and Provincial grant funding has been assumed.
 The introduction of a satellite terminals will offset savings and likely result in increased maintenance and utility costs.
 A better flow of bus traffic would reduce operational costs.

 Additional shelters and signs will cost \$4.2 million over the 10-year period and additions to the bus fleet, both for conventional and community buses, total \$13.9 million.
-Grants in the amount of \$10.2 million have been identified for these works.
+Grants in the amount of \$10.4 million have been identified for these works.
+Lastly, the Transit Hub and Route Review and Long Term Growth Strategy is included for a total cost of \$500,000.

-Altogether, the gross cost Transit capital program is \$74.5 million, of which \$33.4 million is to be funded by grants and \$41.0 million is to be funded by the City.
+Altogether, the gross cost Transit capital program is \$69.9 million, of which \$46.0 million is to be funded by grants and \$23.9 million is to be funded by the City.